lance-waller-lab/SISMID_2025_spatial_statistics_NEW/README.md

 You will need to download the INLA package to run the code in this module.

 The [INLA](https://www.r-inla.org/) package performs approximate Bayesian inference for latent Gaussian models.
 Installing the package is a bit different than normal since it is not on CRAN, the central software repository for R packages.
-Detailed instructions for installing the stable/testing can be found [here](https://www.r-inla.org/download-install). *Update:* We recommend installing with the command ` remotes::install_version("INLA", repos=c(getOption("repos"),INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)`.
+Detailed instructions for installing the stable/testing can be found [here](https://www.r-inla.org/download-install).

+*Update:* We recommend installing by going to [this link](https://inla.r-inla-download.org/R/stable/bin/windows/contrib/).
+Go to your current R version (ideally version 4.5), and pick a "INLA_*.zip" file to download where the star denotes the INLA package version number.
+Download the zip file to a known filepath.
+In RStudio, under the Tools menu, select Install Packages, and Install from: Package Archive File.
+Tell RStudio where the .zip file is located on your local machine.

 ## How to access code